outofmbufs/tokenizer/README.md

 ### TokenMatchInt

-Converts the value attribute of a token to an integer, and is most-obviously useful for something like a CONSTANT:
+Converts the value attribute of a token to an integer, and is most-obviously useful for something like a CONSTANT as shown in the Quick Start.

-    from tokenizer import TokenMatch, Tokenizer, TokenMatchInt
-    rules = [
-        TokenMatchInt('CONSTANT', r'-?[0-9]+'),
-        TokenMatch('IDENTIFIER', TokenMatch.id_unicode),
-        TokenMatch('EQUALS', r'='),
-    ]
-    tkz = Tokenizer(rules)
-    for token in tkz.string_to_tokens("foo=-17"):
-        print(token.id, repr(token.value))

-will output:

-    TokenID.IDENTIFIER 'foo'
-    TokenID.EQUALS '='
-    TokenID.CONSTANT -17

-Notice that the `value` attribute of the CONSTANT is now an integer, not a string, as a result of matching the `TokenMatchInt` rule.

 ### TokenMatchConvert